rubocop/rubocop/manual/cops_style.md

 END

 # good
-# When EnforcedStyle is ruby23, bad code is auto-corrected to the
+# When EnforcedStyle is squiggly, bad code is auto-corrected to the
 # following code.
 <<~END
   something